Note

 )

-for a balance of reasoning capability and cost efficiency.
+and o-series mini models released afterwards with a balance of reasoning performance and cost efficiency.

 Intent resolution